iv461/icey/README.md

 - Disallow graph change after node is created.
 Detect it.
 Provide instead "Node enable" functionality if someone wants to disable a publisher/subscriber
 - After we have a DAG, we may add topological sorting.
 But at first we need a useEffect hook that translates to a timer, otherwise we are not able to make the programm run w/o external events
 - Really think about memory leaks, they should not be possible !
+- Make sure we are moving all lambdas so that the captured values are moved as well !

 ## Features